 Best Large-Capacity: La Ideal Polished Steel Paella Pan

 Have 40 friends or want a ton of leftovers?
-This cookware can serve a crowd.
-The 35.5-inch polished-steel paella pan produced in Spain is great for socially distant backyard parties.
+This cookware is meant to serve a crowd.
+The 35.5-inch polished-steel paella pan produced in Spain is great for socially distanced backyard parties.

 To accommodate a pan of this size, get a large outdoor paella tripod kit that includes a stand and burner.
 These use outdoor gas grill propane tanks.
 You can also put this pan on a grill (a thicker pan is better so the paella doesn’t burn as easily).
 Since a pan this massive may be tough to maneuver, it comes equipped with four red handles—for you and a friend.

-Best Cast Iron: Le Creuset Enameled Cast Iron Paella Pan
+Best Cast Iron: Staub Cast Iron Paella Pan

 While cast iron is not the most common material for paella pans, they do exist.
-The top pick from our chefs is this Le Creuset Enameled Cast Iron Paella Pan, beloved for even heat distribution and great heat retention.
+This Staub Enameled Cast Iron Paella Pan is beloved for even heat distribution and great heat retention.
 The large surface area with matte black enamel keeps the rice layer shallow and allows excess moisture to evaporate—perfect for top-notch toasty socarrat.
 This French-made pan is available in three sizes: 10.25-, 13-, and 15.5 inches, ranging from two to six servings.

 Admittedly, this pan is heavy compared to its carbon steel counterparts, but similarly, cast iron can be used on any heat source, including induction.
 This pan also works well on the stovetop, oven, or outdoor grill, and the durable matte black enamel finish requires no seasoning.
-Available in a rainbow of colors, this show-worthy piece looks pretty in your kitchen and is also dishwasher safe for easy cleaning.
+Available in a few different colors, this show-worthy piece looks pretty in your kitchen and is also dishwasher safe for easy cleaning.

-Best Stainless Steel: Garcima 16-inch Stainless Steel Paella Pan
+Best Stainless Steel: Garcima Stainless Steel Paella Pan

 “Stainless steel paella pans are the ones that are used in high-end restaurants in Spain,” says Chef Oscar Cabezas of Telefèric Barcelona.
 "Among the advantages of using this type of material, there is prevention against rust, good conductivity."